neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 1. On the Neon Console, select a project from the project list in the console.
 2. On the project **Dashboard**, under **Connection Details**, select the branch, the database, and the user you want to connect with.
 ![Connection details widget](./images/connection_details.png)
 3. Copy the connection string.
-A connection string includes your user name, endpoint name, and database name.
-The endpoint name is the name of the compute instance associated with the branch.
+A connection string includes your user name, endpoint address, and database name.
+The endpoint is the compute instance associated with the branch.
 5. Add your password to the connection string as shown below, and connect with `psql`.
 You can connect using the same user and password that you use to connect to the parent branch.

   ```bash